 Obesity is a serious global challenge, and for more than a decade Nestlé has taken serious action to tackle the problem and contribute to solutions – working with public health organizations, governments, and other stakeholders.

 We want to inspire people to eat a balanced diet and live healthier lives.
-In 2020, we reached over 33 million children through Nestlé for Healthier Kids.

 How do Nestlé products rank on external nutrition profiling systems?